Accessibility at The Beaney House of Art & Knowledge

 • The Beaney Best Lane entrance stairs leading into the Visitor Information Centre.

-The Beaney has an accessible entrance at Best Lane, with step free access into the building, a platform lift and a flight of ‘easy going’ steps, which are comfortable for the ambulant disabled and allow for pushchairs and other mobility equipment.
+The Beaney has an accessible entrance at Best Lane, with step free access into the building, a platform lift and a flight of ‘easy going’ steps that can be seen in the photograph at the top of this page.

-For those who would like to visit the museum at less busy times, we recommend the first and last hour of each day as the quietest times to visit.
+For those who would like to visit the museum at less busy times, we recommend the first and last hour of each day as the quietest times.
 See our full opening hours.

 Guide dogs and assistance dogs are welcome at The Beaney.